Luciano Moggi

 Luciano Moggi (/it/; born 10 July 1937) is a former Italian association football administrator who was a club executive for Roma, Lazio, Torino, Napoli, and Juventus.
 During his career, he led them to win six Serie A (five with Juventus and one with Naples), three Coppa Italia (with Roma, Torino, and Juventus), five Supercoppa Italiana (four with Juventus and one with Napoli), one UEFA Champions League, one Intercontinental Cup, one UEFA Super Cup, one Intertoto Cup (all with Juventus), and one UEFA Cup (with Napoli).
 He has since become a freelance journalist, commentator, and TV guest.

 In May 2006, Moggi was involved in the sports scandal that became known as Calciopoli, which remains a much debated and controversial topic due to the one-sided focus on Juventus and Moggi, an issue that was cited in the sentence of the first-instance trial held in Naples.
 The related Calciopoli trials in Naples, which revealed the implications of many other clubs who could not be put on trial due to the statute of limitations and were not weighted in the Moggi sentences, absolved him of some related offences and reached the appeal sentence in December 2013 with a sentence of 2 years and 4 months in prison.
 The appeal sentence and his remaining charges related to Calciopoli were respectively annulled and cancelled without a new trial due to the statute of limitations by Italy's Supreme Court of Cassation in March 2015.
 On the other hand, he was acquitted of criminal conspiracy throughout all three judgements in the other Calciopoli trial in Rome related to GEA World that ended in January 2014.
 In March 2020, Moggi appealed to the European Court of Human Rights for the conduct of the trials.

 Biography

 Moggi was born into a modest family in Monticiano, in the province of Siena, on 10 July 1937.
 He had a passion for football from an early age, playing for forty days in Akragas in the 1963–64 Serie C season.
-He left school at the age of 13.
+He left school in 1950.
 After middle school, he worked at the Ferrovie dello Stato Italiane, settling in Civitavecchia and playing as a stopper in teams of lower categories.
 In the late 1960s, dissatisfied with his work and tired of playing football without income, Moggi envisioned a future as a talent scout, particularly in minor football.
 His son, Alessandro Moggi, works as an agent for several football players and managers.
 He is head of GEA World, a consortium of football agents and managers, which was ranked first by volume (in terms of market share within Italy's football agency industry) from 2002 to 2006.